simonccarter/sta/README.md

 	sum	sd	var
 	55	2.87228	8.25

 sta runs in sample mode by default (meaning we normalise with N).
-If you want to output the population variance/standard deviation, just add the flag --population
+If you want to unbiased statistics, i.e., normalise with N-1, then just add the flag --population

 	$ cat numbers.txt | sta --sum --sd --var --population
 	sum	sd	var